When you see “peeling” and “pealing”, it’s easy to get confused.

 - “Pealing thunder” (a dramatic, rolling thunderclap)

 If you are searching for skincare treatments, exfoliating products, or cosmetic procedures, you should always use “peeling” in your search queries.
-Using “pealing” instead may lead to results related to bells, sounds, or even literary references instead of beauty treatments.
+Using Whenever you refer to:

 How skincare brands use “peeling” in their product names ?